Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 About the estate:

-A new, understated reception room, made entirely of glass, allows visitors to enjoy a tasting with a breathtaking view of the village of Saint-Emilion.
-Pavie-Macquin retained its status as a premier grand cru classé in the latest Saint-Emilion classification in 2012.
-This is a fitting reward for the remarkable work carried out at the château by its manager, Nicolas Thienpont, and his advisor Stéphane Derenoncourt.
-Since the late 1990s, this duo has transformed the estate, drawing heavily on biodynamic principles (though not certified).
-Their hard work has been rewarded with a series of fantastic wines, combining magnificent fruit intensity with great depth on the palate.
-These wines stand out from their neighbors Pavie and Pavie Decesse with a style that is both more restrained and more supple, with deep but always very lively fruit.
+A new, minimalist tasting room, entirely made of glass, offers a breathtaking view of the village of Saint-Emilion.
+Pavie-Macquin retained its status as a Premier Grand Cru Classé in the latest Saint-Emilion classification of 2012.
+This well-deserved recognition celebrates the remarkable work carried out at the château by its manager, Nicolas Thienpont, and his consultant, Stéphane Derenoncourt.
+This duo has transformed the estate, drawing heavily on biodynamic principles (uncertified) since the late 1990s.
+A series of fantastic wines, combining magnificent fruit intensity with great depth on the palate, has crowned this groundwork.
+These wines stand out from their Pavie and Pavie Decesse counterparts with a texture that is both more restrained and more supple, a deep yet always very lively juice.
 A sure bet well known to enthusiasts, Pavie-Macquin has not put a foot wrong in recent years.

 James Suckling